Rosenstein knew Comey would be fired before writing memo, Dem senators say

 In a related development, former CIA director John Brennan is now expected to appear before the House Intelligence Committee next week to answer questions on the Russia investigation.

-Fox News' Judson Berger, Catherine Herridge, Bret Baier and Chris Wallace and The Associated Press contributed to this report.
+Fox News' Judson Berger, Catherine Herridge, Jake Gibson, Bret Baier and Chris Wallace and The Associated Press contributed to this report.